openoms/bitcoin-tutorials/cj_comparison.md

 variable and randomised contribution to onchain fees by the makers
 Wallets are separated to 5 accounts (mixdepths)
 The UTXOS only progress between mixdepths as part of a CJ (the unmixed change is left behind in the   same mixdepth)
-Can only spend from one mixdepth at a time
+Can only spend from one mixdepth at a time (no consolidation between accounts)
 #### Autolabeling to:
 New address (deposit) ,
 change-out (unmixed i. last CJ),